Union Jack flag icon Canada flag Canada Ireland flag Ireland

 We’ve teamed up with experts Mental Health in Business to help reduce the symptoms of stress in the workplace.

-Over the years, our broker mental health research has shown that work-related stress has been increasing suggesting that work could have a negative impact on individual and collective wellbeing.
+Over the years, our broker mental health research has shown that work-related stress has been increasing, suggesting that work could harm individual and collective well-being.
 But what if work was actually good for you?

 Watch this recording to gain practical advice on: